KoreTeknology/mixxx-ddjrev1-docs/tutorials/tutorial_part_2.md

   <img alt="Shows a black logo in light color mode and a white one in dark color mode." src="../images/ddj-rev1_colorBig_v2.png">
 </picture>

-# Tutorial Serie: Part 2
+# Tutorial Serie: Part 2 - Music Files, Library, Metadata and Playlists, options

-## Initial Setup
+## Music Files

-In this section, we are going to look at the pre-requisites and operations needed in order to use the combo DDJ-Rev1/Mixxx.
-Let´s turn on each component and start by connecting each devices physically.
-We are using 2 AC plugs as power supply unit, one is for the screen, the other for the mini-pc.
-Then we are connecting the HDMI plug to the screen and mini-pc and the USB cable for the midi controller.
-That´s all! it is ready to go further...
+In this section, we are going to look at the audio and music files stored into your computer or external storage unit (USB key, hard-drives, etc...).
+Depending of your interest in music in general, you may have a large collection of music files.
+You have stored them and organized them into folders (e.g. categories, styles or artists).
+By using Mixxx, the software will analize any loaded tracks before playing them.
+This way, you have access to the entier metadata content, including cover image, track title, record name and references, etc...

+> [!IMPORTANT]
+> You want to edit any music files to ensure a complete integration with your DJ software (in this case Mixxx but with any others).
+You WANT to edit the file name too!
+Regardless if the file comes from a recorder or any other source, you must choose a naming convention.
+In my case, this is the template: **[RecordName-Year-Side-Artist-TrackTitle].mp3**.
+About the cover images (displayed in Mixxx interface), choose a high quality graphic with minimum resolution of 700 x 700px.

 <table>
 <tr>
-<th align="center", width="880">Advanced Setup</th>
+<th align="center", width="880">Folders and Archives</th>
 </tr>
 </table>